valschmidt/rep/rep-DRAFT_MB.rst

 * y:  Positive parallel to the receive array in the direction to the left
 * z: Positive up, orthogonal as defined by the right-hand rule to the plane made by x and y.

-Roll,  pitch and yaw shall indicate rotation about x, y and z axes, respectively, with positive direction in accordance with the right-hand rule.
+Roll,  pitch and yaw shall indicate rotation about x, y and z axes, respectively, with positive direction in accordance with the right-hand rule for those axes.
 For a vessel with the sonar mounted with transmit array parallel to the fore/aft axis of the vessel and receive array across-ships, roll is then starboard down, pitch is bow down and yaw is positive counter clockwise when looking down from above.
 Note that yaw is to be reported using the standard ROS convention with zero along the x-axis.

 The MBES sensor reference frame shall be called ``mbes_XX`` where ``XX`` indicates a zero-padded index.